Preventing Sexually Transmitted Diseases and Infections

 Condoms can prevent the spread of some STDs, but they aren't 100% effective.
 They are less effective at protecting against herpes, syphilis, and genital warts, since these STDs can be transmitted by contact with skin lesions that are not covered by a condom.
 Condoms also do not protect against crabs and scabies infestations.

-How to Tell Your Partner You Have an STD
+How to Tell Your Partner You Are Infected

-- Discovering an STD is not evidence of cheating.
-It may very well have come from one of yours or your partner’s past relationships.
+- Discovering a sexually transmitted disease is not necessarily evidence of cheating.
+It may very well have come from either your past relationship or that of your partner.

-- An estimated one in two sexually active people will contract an STD by the time they reach age 25.
-Most of these don’t know they have an STD.
-Many STDs show few or no symptoms when contracted and may be discovered much later.
+- An estimated one in two sexually active people will contract such a condition by the time they reach age 25.
+Most of these don't know they have an infection.
+Many STD symptoms are subtle or don’t even show up when first contracted and may be discovered much later.

 It's normal to be nervous about this topic.
 But by being bold and taking action, you can actively promote better health for you and your partner.